Skip to Content

 18. The chocolate tour begins with a short movie on Whetstone’s history, followed by a fudge sample.
 Then you learn where cacao comes from and how its processed into chocolate while the guide hands out samples of the chocolate maker’s basic milk, dark and white chocolates.

-chocolate coming off the wrapping machine at whetstone's chocolates.
+Chocolate coming off the wrapping machine at whetstone's chocolates.

 Next, it’s on to the shop floor to see how the chocolate is tempered, flavored, molded, cooled and packaged.
 Here you’ll get a surprise sample of the day.